Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications (in reverse order):

-24.02.14  Problem with conflict page: show "current page content" in wysiwyg editor.
+24.02.14  Problem with conflict page: changed "current page content" editing mode from wikieditor to wysiwyg.
 NOTE!
-Do not use refresh button of browser, it corrupts contents of wysiwyg editor page.
+Do not use refresh button of browser on conflict page, it corrupts contents of page in editor.

 21.02.14  Problem with conflict page: section of "current contents of page" was using wysiwyg editor but text inside it was in wikitext mode => forced editor in wikitext mode (WikiEditor) in case of conflict (=two authors editing same page at same time, the one saving page as latest will get indication of conflict)